MicPhotonIGBMC/ImageJ-Macros/Metamorph Utilities/readme.md

 The macro required the [tiff_tags plugin](https://imagej.nih.gov/ij/plugins/tiff-tags.html), download [file tiff_tags.jar](https://imagej.nih.gov/ij/plugins/download/jars/tiff_tags.jar) for proper axial calibration of the images.

+## Optional

+The lmacro uses the plugin MemoryMonitor_Launcher.jar.
+If the plugin is not installed, the macro will ignore the "Memory Monitor" option even if the option has been selected by the user when running the macro.

 ## Bug reporting

 report bug to groupe-mic-photon@igbmc.fr